Disney’s Armed Forces Salute is a fantastic discount available to military members. This discount includes both ticket and room discounts.

 The Park Hopper Option allows you to visit multiple Disney theme parks on the same day.
 You can start your day at one park then switch to another (as many times as you want), or even take a break in between.

-The Water Park Fun & More Option allows 4 visits to the following Disney entertainment venues:
+The Park Hopper Plus Option allows 4 or 5 entrances (to match the 4 and 5 day tickets) to the following Disney World entertainment venues:

 - The Water Parks: Typhoon Lagoon and Blizzard Beach

 - General admission into the ESPN Wide World of Sports Complex

 - 9 Holes of Golf at Disney’s Oak Trail 9-Hole Golf Course

 - One round of golf a the Mini-Golf Courses: Fantasia Gardens Miniature Golf Course & Disney’s Winter Summerland (prior to 4pm)